 For me (recently) it’s been a change of occupation back to being a self employed massage therapist.
 It’s also finding time to read, paint and exercise.
 Doing the things that make me happy, because after all that’s what life is about – being happy!

 My motto now is ‘take the easy road’.

 If it feels too stressful or hard, I give it a miss (as much as possible anyway).
 When we take the path that makes us feel good, gives us joy and allows us to feel peace then our bodies (and life) work better.
 That’s just the way it is…

 11. Physical & Emotional Support With Essential Oils

 I’ve used essential oils on a mostly daily basis for probably 20 years or more.
 Only certain oils in certain ways, but they’ve definitely been a constant part of my life.
 However I didn’t really think too much about it (although I did mention a couple of oils in my little book on home remedies that I wrote back in 2013).
-But now after joining doTERRA, and learning about & experiencing a much wider variety of essential oils, I realise that oils have been a part of my coping strategy for a very long time.
+I realise that oils have been a part of my coping strategy for a very long time.

 So I’ll be writing more about my experiences with essential oils and how I use them in the near future, but in the mean time, I recommend now that I know better) for yourself, you can do so by visiting my site and clicking either Shop for retail prices, or Join and Save to open a wholesale account and save 25% on all your orders as a wholesale customer.